-The goal of this project is to provide Caltrans with information on how changes in the types of vehicles allowed to use high-occupancy vehicle (HOV) lanes, how tolls are being charged on high-occupancy toll (HOT) lanes, or the number of high-occupancy lanes offered, might affect the operation of freeway corridors.
-While it is generally understood that adopting more restrictive eligibility policies for HOV /HOT lanes can reduce traffic on these facilities and improve their operation, very little information is available about the potential impacts of such changes on traffic conditions on the adjacent general-purpose lanes and travel demand in general.
+The goal of this project is to provide Caltrans with information on how changes in the types of vehicles allowed to use HOV lanes, how tolls are being charged HOT lanes, or the number of high-occupancy lanes offered, might affect the operation of freeway corridors.
+While it is generally understood that adopting more restrictive eligibility policies for HOV/HOT lanes can reduce traffic on these facilities and improve their operation, very little information is available about the potential impacts of such changes on traffic conditions on the adjacent general-purpose lanes and travel demand in general.
 Similarly, no information is available on what might happen if a general traffic lane is converted into a high-occupancy lane.
-This lack of information is particularly problematic in the context of SB 7 43, which requires improvement projects to try to contain induced traffic demand and increases in vehicle miles traveled (VMT).
-The aim of this project is thus to reduce this knowledge gap through a "what-if" simulation study analyzing the operation of a 15-mile section of the 1-210 freeway north Los Angeles County under alternate
+This lack of information is particularly problematic in the context of SB 743, which requires improvement projects to try to contain induced traffic demand and increases in VMT.
+The aim of this project is thus to reduce this knowledge gap through a "what-if" simulation study analyzing the operation of a 15-mile section of the I-210 freeway north Los Angeles County under alternate high-occupancy eligibility rules, lane offerings, and traffic demand characteristics.
+The overall goal is to assess more specifically how various changes in traffic demand may affect strategies currently considered by Caltrans for improving the operation of high-occupancy lanes.